apicraft-dev/apicraft-rails/README.md

   config.contracts_path = Rails.root.join("app/contracts")

   # Enables or disables the mocking features
+  # Defaults to true
   config.mocks = true

+  # Enables or disables the introspection features
+  # Defaults to true
+  config.introspection = true

   # allows you to enforce stricter validation of $ref
   # references in your OpenAPI specifications.